Are you convinced yet about the dangers of soy? Many aren’t. “Is soy bad for you? …Really?” I hear the question so often I want to scream.

 If you can’t do dairy and are looking for healthier alternatives than soy milk, please see Healthy Milk Substitutes With Recipes for a couple of excellent alternatives you can make at home.

 One alternative I particularly enjoy is coconut milk.
 It’s full of the best kinds of saturated fat — medium chain triglycerides — which help speed your metabolism.
 It’s also exquisitely flavorful and perfect stirred into curries, soups, and sauces.
 Sadly, almost all coconut milk available at your grocery store comes in BPA-lined cans.
-To my knowledge, only Native Forest brand is BPA-free, and not all stores carry it.
-Click here to find coconut milk sold in BPA-free packaging online.
+To my knowledge, only Native Forest and Aroy-D brands are BPA-free, and not all stores carry them.
+Click here to find guar gum-free coconut milk sold in BPA-free packaging online.

 ETA: Reader comments below prompted me to include a couple of additions to this post.
 The questions: What about tofu or homemade soy milk?
 Their consumption is quite widespread in Asian cultures, and they’re non-fermented soy foods.
 Are they okay?
 The answers: Tofu originated around the 2nd century BC in China, and it was made from fermented bean curd.
 That is how it was traditionally made before the days of refrigeration.
 Most modern tofu isn’t fermented anymore.
 You can still buy varieties of fermented tofu (aka “Stinky Tofu” or “Pickled Tofu”) in some Asian markets, though.
 Also, according to the most comprehensive online account of soymilk’s history, its use was rare before the 20th century and widespread usage was highly unlikely.
 In other words, it’s not a traditional food.
 Nor is non-fermented tofu.
 They’re the Asian equivalents of margarine, hot bath canning, “vegetable oil,” or soda pop — something relatively new on the food scene which became very widespread with the industrialization of the food supply.
 And like these industrialized food products, they are bad for your health.